fhcwcsy/anki-autolookup/README.md

 - urllib.request
 - collections (namedtuple)

-Below we list the class and functions in this file.
+Below we list the classes and functions in this file.

 #### Request